International Journal of Applied Linguistics

-Submissions: Articles normally should be between 4,000 and 8,000 words (including the abstracts, footnotes, references, tables, figures, appendices and all other matter).
+Submissions: Articles should be between 4,000 to a maximum of 8,000 words (including the abstracts, footnotes, references, tables, figures, appendices and all other matter).
 The submission should be broken into three separate files: the title page, the article which has been blinded for refereeing, and any tables and figures.
 Authors should submit their article electronically (Word compatible) to: http://mc.manuscriptcentral.com/injal.
 If you are unable to make a submission electronically, please contact firstname.lastname@example.org.

 Title page: Include the article title and the name, institutional affiliation, full postal address and e-mail address of each author; indicate the joint author to whom correspondence should be sent.

 Abstract: The abstract must not exceed 125 words.
 It should contain an informative summary of the main points, including, where relevant, the purpose, methodology (including specific names of scales/tests and types of questionnaire), type of data, special characteristics of subjects used, and conclusions.
 List 5 key words for the article after the abstract.
 Authors whose articles are accepted for publication must also provide their abstract and keywords in a second language of their choice, reflecting where they feel the main audience lies for the issues presented in the article.

 Text: The article must be single-spaced with at least 3cm-wide (1.25') margins, in 12pt Times New Roman font or similar.
 Indent the beginning of each paragraph with a tab and do not leave a space between paragraphs.
 Use a clear system of headings (without numbers), preferably with not more than three levels of heading.